ebillov/PHP-TEST/README.md

 This coding test was only completed for 4 hours.

 Instructions to run this:
-1. Clone this on your local machine or whatever platofrom to run this.
+1. Clone this on your local machine or whatever platform to run this.
-2. Requires composer and npm to download all the packages used.
+2. Requires PHP 5.6+, composer and npm to download all the packages used.
 3. Only the Google Login feature was provided due to time restrictions.